-Until the train connection from Gilroy to Salinas is established for the Caltrain System, MST is providing bus service from the Monterey Peninsula through Gilroy and Morgan Hill to San Jose.
+Until the train connection from Gilroy to Salinas is established for the Capitol Corridor System, MST is providing bus service from the Monterey Peninsula through Gilroy and Morgan Hill to San Jose.
 Since its implementation in September 2006, three round trips per day are being provided on Line 55 Monterey-San Jose Express.
 During fiscal year 2010, MST added two more round trips between the Monterey Peninsula and Santa Clara County on the new Line 79 Presidio-San Jose Express via Gilroy.
 Due to reductions in the federal transit benefit, Line 79 had to be eliminated.
 Alternatively, MST secured 100% grant funding from the federal and state governments to introduce first-ever regional commute hour service between downtown Monterey and downtown Santa Cruz, with stops at key park & ride and transfer points in between the two cities.
 MST continued providing a regional link between the Salinas Valley and San Luis Obispo County through a partnership with Fort Hunter-Liggett and San Luis Obispo County Regional Transit Authority, growing the service to seven days a week during FY 2013.
+In FY 2014 MST saw the successful application for funding for a new transit line and bus to connect locations previously unserved by fixed-route transit -- San Lucas and San Ardo in extreme rural southern Monterey County -- with key destinations in the Salinas Valley and Paso Robles.